 If there’s one thing we want to emphasize here, it’s that storytelling drives impact.
 With annual reports and impact reports, you’re able to combine the emotional with the tactical – by showcasing the numbers and exactly who those numbers have helped.

-Take Girls Who Code’s 2021 Impact Report, a beautifully-designed, interactive piece that showcases the changes by the number, showcasing who they helped.
+Take Girls Who Code’s 2021 Impact Report, a beautifully-designed, interactive piece that demonstrates the changes they’ve made by the numbers, showcasing who they helped through portraits of individuals accompanied by metrics.

-Better yet, it was built right into their website, so donors could easily access the transparently laid out numbers and feel good knowing that their direct contribution made such a difference.
+Better yet, the report was built right into their website, so donors could easily access the transparently laid out numbers and feel good knowing that their direct contribution made such a difference.

 Your fundraising campaigns need to continue telling your story over time, so as to continue resonating with legacy donors and begin connecting with new ones.
 How?
-The pivot.
+By pivoting your messaging to important ongoing issues.

 Take DIGDEEP, a nonprofit that works to ensure every American has access to clean, running water, and their major pivot during the 2020 pandemic.